Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### KLineChart Loading Experience

 - While initial candles are loading, the KLineChart now renders placeholder x/y axes using arbitrary time and price values so the chart frame is visible immediately.
-- During this phase, no candlesticks are drawn (their bodies, borders, wicks, and price marks are hidden), and a subtle spinner is shown in the center without occluding the axes.
+- During this phase, no candlesticks are drawn (their bodies, borders, wicks, and price marks are hidden), and a centered horizontal linear loader (roughly 40% of the chart width) animates from 0% to 100% over ~4 seconds using a lighter blue fill, without occluding the axes.
-- Once real candle data arrives, the axes automatically update to the correct time/price ranges and candlesticks become visible with the normal styling.
+- Once real candle data arrives, the axes automatically update to the correct time/price ranges and candlesticks become visible with the normal styling, and the loader disappears.

 ### KLineChart Indicator Presets